 The SAT's Reading and Writing section uses short, single passages with one question per passage.
 You read a brief text and answer a targeted question.
 This format rewards careful reading and inference skills.

-The ACT's Reading section presents 4 longer passages (about 750 words each) with 10 questions per passage in 35 minutes.
-This is a speed test — you have about 8 minutes per passage, which isn't much.
+The ACT's Reading section presents longer passages (about 750 words each) with 36 questions total in 40 minutes.
+This is still a speed test — you have roughly 10 minutes per passage, which isn't much.
 Students who read quickly and can scan for information tend to do better on the ACT.

 The SAT favors: students who are strong analytical readers and like to work carefully through one question at a time.